Scales: Scales of measures

-Taking the infima over $E $ with positive mass ends the proof. \end{proof} Explicit links between packing scales, Hausdorff scales and local scales of measures can be now established by proving \cref{resultsB}.
-Let us first recall its statement: Let $(X, d) $ be a metric space and $\mu$ a Borel measure on $X$, then:
+Taking the infima over $E $ with positive mass ends the proof. \end{proof} Explicit links between packing scales, Hausdorff scales and local scales of measures can now be established by proving \cref{resultsB}.
+Let us first recall its statement: Let $(X, d) $ be a metric space and $\mu$ a Borel measure on $X$, then it holds:

 and